Guide

 Export Stripe payments

 In Stripe, go to Payments → Export.
 Download a CSV with payment date, amount, and customer metadata.
-If you collect UTM data in Stripe metadata fields, export that too.
+Each Stripe Checkout Session is the canonical record of a payment attempt, and the API exposes session metadata you can use for joins.

 2